 The new body design also accommodates a larger boot space compared with the outgoing model.
 Historically, this was a minor sore point for the Cross.
 It offered marginally more room than the smaller crossover class, but was considerably outgunned compared to modestly larger crossovers.
 This model corrects that, putting space up to 405L, which is nearly 100L more than a Subaru XV.

 Overall, the interior of the Eclipse Cross is good from my perspective.
-Its design and technology are arguably a little dated, but it’s utilitarian with its approach.
-Despite this, it still offers a respectable equipment list for the price.
-My advice to Mitsubishi is keep the seats, ditch the fake carbon-fibre.
+Its design and technology are arguably a little dated, but the Cross remains utilitarian with its approach while offering a highly respectable list of features for the price.
+My advice to Mitsubishi is keep the seats and ditch the fake carbon-fibre.

 Powering the Eclipse Cross is a turbocharged 1.5-litre MIVEC 4-cylinder petrol engine, producing 112kW of power and 252Nm of torque.
 The on-paper figures put the Cross roughly middle of the road compared with competitors, but the torque figure is reasonably strong.

 So how does it actually feel when driving?
-The short story is that there’s enough performance to keep drivers satisfied.
+The short answer is that there’s enough performance to keep drivers satisfied.
 It’s neither sluggish, nor is it athletic.

 The Cross’ stronger torque figures means it’s reasonably punchy in the mid-range, particularly when exiting corners.
 The downside is that there’s not much keeping you going beyond that.